MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/user/azure-stack-quick-create-vm-linux-powershell.md

 ## Create networking resources

 # Create a virtual network, subnet, and a public IP address.
-These resources are used to provide network connectivity to the virtual machine.
+These resources are used to provide network connectivity to the VM.

 # Create a subnet configuration
 $subnetConfig = New-AzureRmVirtualNetworkSubnetConfig `